shellqiqi/nju-network-labs/content/ch03/subch02/make-arp-request.md

 step: if it passes all the tests then works in Mininet when trying various examples of pinging hosts, you might have done things correctly!

-Your task is: `ping` the router from another host (server1 or server2).
+Your task is: `ping` another host (client or server2) from server1.
 Using Wireshark to prove that your router is correctly forwarding the packets. ✅ Write the procedure and analysis in your report with screenshots.